protono/hello-algo/algos.md

 In the above case, since we only need to consider the previous state, we can still make the problem satisfy no aftereffects again by extending the state definition.
 However, some problems have very serious "repercussions."

 >**Stair climbing and obstacle generation**
->Given a staircase with $n$ steps in total, you can go up $1$ or $2$ steps each step.
-It is stipulated that when climbing to the $ith$ step, the system will automatically place obstacles on the $2ith$ step, after which all it is not allowed to jump to the $2ith$ step.
+>Given a staircase with $n$ steps in total, you can go up $1$ or $2$ steps each step. **It is stipulated that when climbing to the $ith$ step, the system will automatically place obstacles on the $2ith$ step, after which all it is not allowed to jump to the $2ith$ step**.
 For example, if you jumped to the $2nd$ and $3rd$ steps in the first two rounds, you cannot jump to the $4th$ and $6th$ steps after that.
 How many ways are there to climb to the top of the building?

 In this problem, the next jump depends on all past states, because each jump places obstacles higher up the ladder and affects future jumps.
 For such problems, dynamic programming is often difficult to solve.

 In fact, many complex combinatorial optimization problems (such as the traveling salesman problem) do not satisfy the after effect-free property.
 For this type of problem, we usually choose to use other methods, such as heuristic search, genetic algorithm, reinforcement learning, etc., so as to obtain the available local optimal solution in a limited time.

-14.3.
-Dynamic programming solutions ideas
+### 14.3 Dynamic programming solutions ideas

 The previous two sections introduced the main characteristics of dynamic programming problems.
 Next, we explore two more practical problems together.

 1. How to estimate whether a problem is a dynamic programming problem?
 2. Where should I start to solve the dynamic programming problem, and what are the complete steps?

-14.3.1. problem estimation
+#### 14.3.1 problem estimation

 In general, if a problem contains overlapping subproblems, optimal substructure, and satisfies no aftereffects, then it is usually suitable to be solved by dynamic programming.
 However, it is difficult for us to directly extract these features from the problem description.
 Therefore, we usually relax the conditions and **first observe whether the problem is suitable to be solved using backtracking (exhaustive)**.